Tanks of South Korea: History of the South Korean army

 The United States engaged in the decolonization of Korea (mainly in the South, with the Soviet Union engaged in North Korea) from Japan after World War II.
 After three years of military administration by the United States, the South Korean government was established.
-Syngman Rhee was an anti-Communist, pro-capitalist autocrat that wanted an unified Korea under his rule.
+Syngman Rhee was an anti-Communist, pro-capitalist autocrat that wanted a unified Korea under his rule.
 He consistently pleaded to the United States for weapons, armor, and warplanes but was denied repeatedly.
 The state of the newly established South Korean Army was pitiful and meager.
 Short on heavy weapons, tanks, warplanes, and sometimes even basic small arms, South Korean troops were largely ill disciplined, rough, and incompetent due to not enough funding and training from being recently established.
-When North Korea had finished preparations for an unification war (large scale mobilization drills, more robust economy than South Korea, centralized rule under Kim Il-sung, stock up of weaponry from the Soviet Union and soon to be Chinese Koreans repatriating from China to bolster the North Korean military from either 50% to 100% of its numbers in 1950), border troops were allowed to provoke South Korea's border troops.
+When North Korea had finished preparations for a unification war (large scale mobilization drills, more robust economy than South Korea, centralized rule under Kim Il-sung, stock up of weaponry from the Soviet Union and soon to be Chinese Koreans repatriating from China to bolster the North Korean military from either 50% to 100% of its numbers in 1950), border troops were allowed to provoke South Korea's border troops.
 A few days before the outbreak of the Korean Civil War, South Korean troops attacked in retaliation for a provocation.
 North Korea utilized its readiness state to muster its forces within 3 days.
 On June 25, 1950, North Korea invaded South Korea, sparking the Korean War, the Cold War's first major conflict that continued until 1953.
 When the North Koreans invaded South Korea in June 1950, using T-34s, the South Koreans had no armor of their own so had to retreat in the face of North Korean tanks.
 North Korean troops were better trained, had better morale, were versed in guerrilla penetration attack tactics.
 North Korea nearly reunified the entirety of the Korean Peninsula.
 Soon after the invasion of South Korea, the United Nations voted to support the South Koreans.
 With the Korean War so closely following on the heels of World War II, many of the top tanks used in World War II were also utilized during the Korean War.
 The first tanks to be used by UN forces in South Korea were American M24 Chaffee light tanks, which were also used during the Second World War.
 They were sent to South Korea from Japanese army bases.
 While the Chaffee was useful for infantry support, it could not stand up to a T-34.